kyma-project/kyma/docs/serverless-v2/03-03-lambda-processing-phases.md

 ## Deploying

-This stage revolves around creating a KService or updating it when you changed environment variables in the Function CR or the image was rebuilt.
-In general, the KService is considered updated when both environment variables and the image tag in the KService are up to date.
+This stage revolves around creating a KService or updating it after configuration changes were made in the Function CR or the lambda image was rebuilt.
+In general, the KService is considered updated when both configuration and the image tag in the KService are up to date.
 Thanks to the implemented reconciliation loop, the Function Controller constantly observes all newly created or updated KServices.
-If it detects one, it fetches its status and only then updates the lambda's status phase to `Running`.
+If it detects one, it fetches the KService status and only then updates the lambda's status phase to `Running`.

 ![Deploying stage](./assets/deploying.svg)